Aatabay17/wot-project/README.md

 └── node_modules/

+###Features and Notes

+1. Real-time data updates every 5 seconds with timestamps showing last successful update
+2. Smart Light status changes color dynamically: green when ON, gray when OFF
+3. Reset button for Temperature Sensor resets the reading and immediately updates UI
+4. Toggle button for Smart Light with delayed status update after action
+5. Thing Descriptions are displayed in formatted JSON on the UI
+6. Devices communicate over HTTP, CoAP, and MQTT protocols
+7. MQTT broker must be accessible at mqtt://localhost:1883 if MQTT is used

 ## Additional Notes
 MQTT broker must be accessible at mqtt://localhost:1883 Devices communicate over HTTP, CoAP, and MQTT protocols